Drishtech/n8n-nodes-media-decrypt/README.md

 1. Check the troubleshooting section above
 2. Verify your inputs (media key, message type, URL)
 3. Look at the detailed error messages for specific guidance
-4. Open an issue with the debug information if needed
+4. Open an issue on GitHub with debug information if needed

+---

+**Made with ❤️ for the n8n community**